DependableSystemsLab/Ranger/README.md

 - */TensorFI* includes the fault injection tool (TensorFI).
 We've made some changes to the tool (mainly in */TensorFI/injectFault.py*), to support the capability of injection in all the benchmarks we've used.
 - */Ranger-benchmarks* contains all the DNN benchmarks and experimental infrastructure.
-- */dave-driving* contains a sample DNN benchmark where we've provided the scripts to automate the deployment of Ranger.
-More details are available in README file in the */dave-driving* directory.
+- */demo* contains a demo on how to integrate Ranger into a self-driving DNN model.
+More details are available in README file in the */demo* directory.

 ## Installation